How many Omicron cases in Scotland now? Here is a full breakdown following Nicola Sturgeon's announcement

-This list covers all 14 Scottish health boards and includes the total number of Omicron cases detected so far in each, as well as the number each area has risen by in the last 24 hours.
+This list covers all 14 Scottish health boards and includes the total number of confirmed Omicron cases detected so far in each, as well as the number each area has risen by in the latest 24 hour period.

-Yesterday the total figure in Scotland was sitting at 186, and today it has risen by 110 to 296.
+While this list is based on the number of cases confirmed by Public Health Scotland, data suggests that the number of Omicron cases in Scotland could possibly be much higher, spreading across every health board.

-Nicola Sturgeon announced new guidance in Parliament on Tuesday asking that people limit socialising to just three households ahead of Christmas.
+The latest data showed Scotland was sitting at 526 confirmed cases, which is almost double the figure reported the day before – 296.

 Here is the latest breakdown of the Omicron variant in Scotland.